PrathamGupta06/Forest-Fire-Detection-Using-Tensorflow/README.md

 # Forest Fire Detection Using Tensorflow
 The project aims to detect forest fire by using a TensorFlow model that is trained on the images.

-Download the source code from Releases
+Download the `source_code.zip` from [Releases](https://github.com/PrathamGupta06/Forest-Fire-Detection-Using-Tensorflow/releases/tag/v1.0.0)

 Extract the folder